 Service = 2 Service = 3

-Candidates for promotion to Associate Professor must obtain three letters of recommendation.
-For non- tenure track faculty, one of these letters must be from peers at medical schools or clinical institutions outside of Marshall University.
+Candidates for promotion to Associate Professor must obtain three letters of recommendation in addition to the letter from their Chair.
+For non- tenure track faculty, one of these letters must be from a peer at a medical school or clinical institution outside of Marshall University.
 For tenure track faculty two of these letters must be from peers at medical schools outside of Marshall University

-Candidates for promotion to Full Professor must obtain three letters of recommendation.
+Candidates for promotion to Full Professor must obtain three letters of recommendation in addition to the letter from their Chair.
 For non-tenure track faculty two of these letters must be from peers at medical schools or clinical institutions outside of Marshall University.
 For tenure track faculty all three letters must be from peers at medical schools outside of Marshall University.

 Activity Levels for Basic Science Faculty Promotion at JCESOM Research